markacola/coreos-docs/kubernetes/cluster-dump-restore.md

 ```

-For each of these namespaces, dump all services, replicationcontrollers, secrets and daemonsets.
+For each of these namespaces, dump all services, replication controllers, secrets and daemonsets to a file on disk.
 Strip any non-portable fields from the objects.
-If you wish to migrate additional controller resource types (replicasets, deplopyments, etc), make sure to add them to the resource type list:
+If you wish to migrate additional controller resource types (replicasets, deployments, etc), make sure to add them to the resource type list:

 ```shell
 for ns in $(jq -r '.metadata.name' < ./cluster-dump/ns.json);do